SUMMARY: you MUST ALWAYS end a CQ with a K

 The irony of course, is that those using these incorrect methods which are also illogical and unhelpful, not only think that they’re doing the right thing but some of them think that everyone else is doing it wrong.
 Sometimes they’re the fastest on the key, or great lovers of CW and may they think those Old Timers have got it all wrong, or, that this is a new development in amateur radio.

 On the other hand, if they were to say “I end my CQ with <AR> because it is shorter than PSE K, and serves the purpose to show I was calling CQ”, then they would still be wrong, as it could simply be the end of a transmission.
-The shortest way to invite a reply is K. And the shortest way to show you were calling CQ and invite a reply is PSE K.
+The shortest way to invite a reply is K. And the shortest way to show you were definitely calling CQ and invite a reply is (the optional PSE) and final K.

 The fact that his instructions on correct CW Operating Procedure contain such basic, and obvious errors, renders the rest of his book also useless.
 If I as a telegraphist can see through his lack of knowledge in this chapter of his book, how can I trust his knowledge in other chapters of his book?
 An honest author would only write what he knows about, or would at least seek review by others who know about the subject, before publication.